Amumu Build Guide by DannyMagick

 Bandage Toss: Skill-shot, aim, click.
 You want to lead this a little bit and if you aren't close to a wall it won’t pull you through even if you hit your target.
 I often use this after my teammate that I lane with initiates so he can unload a full combo.
 You can also drop unexpected squishes with those unexpected impossibly far skill-shots followed by a Tantrum.
 Don't be upset if you miss your Bandage Toss when you’re first starting out as Amumu], as it is skill-shot that travels differently than some other skillshots.
 You’ll notice a difficulty in hitting with it if you’re new to Amumu and if you play champions like Dr. Mundo or Ezreal, whose skill shots move very quickly.

 Despair: Amumu cries on his enemies doing percent damage per second + magic damage.
-Stacks very well with your Sunfire Cape and becomes even stronger once you get your Abyssal Scepter because of their reduced Magic Resist.
+Stacks very well with your Sunfire Cape and becomes even stronger once you get your Abyssal Mask because of their reduced Magic Resist.

 Tantrum: Activate to break dance and deal damage.
 Getting hit reduces the cool down.
 Passively reduces damage taken.
 Great farming skill, huge source of AoE damage.
 Stacks very well From Juffalo